ivan-fan-dk/Arithmetic_Problems/update.md

 # Version update (v.MAJOR.MINOR.PATCH)
 Note: From v.1.4.0, application will follow **[semantic versioning 2.0.0](https://semver.org/)**.
-## v.1.4.9-alpha
+## v.1.4.9 (2023-08-22)
 - Issue fixed: iPhone users' numeric keypad does not have a minus sign, so '00' is used when users want to get a minus sign.
+(Thanks to the feedback from Vincent's family)
 - Add missing meta infomation (`og:image`, `title`) on webpages.
--
 ## v.1.4.8 (2023-08-16)
 - Design: Better style on mobile devices.
 ## v.1.4.7 (2023-08-14)